 Popular exercises with Battleropes include:

 - Double Wave

 BOSU is short for ‘both sides up’ and is used for balance, core strengthening, and reflex improvement.
 The ball can be described as an exercise ball that’s been cut in half with a platform on the bottom.
 The domed side up is used to make aerobic exercises and athletic drills more challenging.

 Inverting the BOSU ball makes things much more challenging.
 Its unstable nature becomes ideal for core, balance, and upper body exercises, like push-ups or core moves (such as planks).
-The ball requires you to maintain your centre of gravity over a constantly changing surface.
+The ball requires you to maintain your center of gravity over a constantly changing surface.
 Just standing on the inverted ball can be incredibly challenging.
-When the body moves and struggles for balance, you are forced to use more (often unused) stabiliser muscles.
+When the body moves and struggles for balance, you are forced to use more (often unused) stabilizer muscles.
 The result is improved overall core strength.